-Anyone who requires an auxiliary aid or service for effective communications, or a modification of policies or procedures to participate in a service, program, or activity of the District should contact the respective Compliance Coordinator, whose contact information is listed below.
-Such contact should be made as soon as possible, but not later than 48 houses before the scheduled even (and, preferably, at least five (5) business days before the event).
+Anyone who requires an auxiliary aid or service for effective communications, or a modification of policies or procedures to participate in a service, program, or activity of the District should contact Springfield Public Schools Human Resources, whose contact information is listed below.
+Such contact should be made as soon as possible, but not later than 48 houses before the scheduled event (and, preferably, at least five (5) business days before the event).